Spice Girls merchandise and sponsorship deals: 1998–2000: Continued success and hiatus

 The group started off 1998 by hiring KLP Euro RSCG as their new commercial agent and Big Tours as their licensing and merchandising agent.
 Under KLP, they adopted a new marketing strategy which saw them slow down their marketing efforts, reportedly turning down numerous sponsorship offers from this point on.

 In early 1998, the Spice Girls signed a sponsorship deal for the European leg of their 1998 Spiceworld Tour with Italian scooter maker Aprilia.
 As part of the deal, five different "Spice Sonic" scooters—each promoting a Spice Girl—were created and marketed.
 The group also participated in a promotional photoshoot and filmed a television advert to promote the scooters.
 However, relations soured between the group and the Italian company after Halliwell's sudden departure in May 1998.
 In January 2002, after losing a long-running legal dispute in Spice Girls Ltd v Aprilia World Service BV, the group was ordered to pay $67,000 for scooters Aprilia supplied to the band members, in addition to damages and legal costs.

-Spice World, a video game featuring computer-animated cartoons of the Spice Girls, was developed and released by Sony Computer Entertainment Europe for the PlayStation in 1998.
+Spice World, a video game featuring 3D-animated likenesses of the Spice Girls, was developed and released by Sony Computer Entertainment Europe for the PlayStation in 1998.
 The video game was sold out in the UK within several months of its release.
 The Spice Girls also endorsed the sugar brand Domino Sugar in a promotional photoshoot.
 By May 1998, the band had become a "$500 million merchandising and marketing industry" according to CNN, while Entertainment Weekly placed their global gross income up to that point at $500–800 million.